Text consolidated by Valsts valodas centrs (State

 years prior to the submission of the application for the

-conclusion a contract for the making of investments, has not
+conclusion a contract for making investments, has not carried out

-completion of the initial investment for which aid is
+of the initial investment for which aid is requested.

 Annex 9